juntao/arenztopia/content/news/Issue 18.md

 Olb City Announcer: What is special about the ASD?

-Gerel Farnor: The ASD is a huge society, about 10,000 members, and the special thing about it is that it's composed completely of ICU frnt-line workers, and it's the only doctors' society in Arenztopia to be composed entirely of ICU doctors.
+Gerel Farnor: The ASD is a huge society, about 10,000 members, and the special thing about it is that it's composed completely of ICU front-line workers, and it's the only doctors' society in Arenztopia to be composed entirely of ICU doctors.

-OCA:
+OCA: Could you breifly explain the history of the ASD?

-GF:
+GF: Sure!
+So, in 1908, when we were founded, there was a doctor named Dermaul K. Loughton, and he was an ICU doctor and thought that some ICU doctors weren't getting paid as much as they should be for how much their front-line work meant to the community, so he created a doctor's union which eventually evolved into the ASD.

 OCA: How have these doctors helped with the COVID relief effort?

 GF: Well, since the number of COVID cases is comparably low, the doctors in some of the places with less COVID cases are actually pretty fine, they're not stretched to the limit.
-However, in the places with more cases, such as New Athens and Austerfeild, since about a third of COVID cases end up in the ICU in Arenztopia, those doctors have more patients than usual in their ICUs, and they're trying their best, and so far, over 150 people with COVID have recovered nationwide under the care of ASD doctors.
+However, in the places with more cases, such as New Athens and Austerfeild, since about a third of COVID cases end up in the ICU in Arenztopia, those doctors have more patients than usual in their ICUs, and they're trying their best, and so far, over 200 people with COVID have recovered nationwide under the care of ASD doctors.

 OCA: Well, that's it for today, and thanks for coming!

 GF: Thank you!
 I hope to see you again soon!

 This interview was edited for length and clarity.

-## Elephant arrives at Olb City Zoo
+##
 by Sam-Louis Alrocaet